amandabautz/SQLportfolio/README.md

 # SQL Portfolio
-Personal SQL protfolio containing Projects and Query Examples.
+Personal SQL portfolio containing Projects and Query Examples.
 Files beginning with Ex. are stand alone query examples, all others are full project scripts.